nicmarti/cfp-devoxx/README.md

 ## How to set-up a local and friendly developer environment ?

 - Install SBT 0.13.18
-- Install Play 2.2.3 (not the latest version with activator) or just launch sbt from the CFP folder
+- Install Play 2.2.3 (not the latest version with activator) or just launch `sbt` from the CFP folder
-- Install Redis 2.8.21 (or better, but NOT Redis 3.x), do not use "brew install redis" on Mac, as it would install 2.6, an older version of Redis
+- Install Redis 5.0 (or better, but NOT Redis 3.x), do not use "brew install redis" on Mac, as it would install 2.6, an older version of Redis
 - Read Redis documentation and learn Redis with http://try.redis.io
 - Read also the self-document redis.conf https://raw.githubusercontent.com/antirez/redis/2.8/redis.conf